Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

 DNA Chisel
 ==========

-DNAChisel is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
+DnaChisel is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.

 It can be used for many purposes, such as codon-optimizing the genes of a sequence